mahan-fcb/ThermoAGT/README.md

 # Final feature generation
 After completing the aforementioned steps, the next phase involves combining all extracted features using the read_feature.py and feature_generation.py files.
 The resulting combined features can be saved as torsion.npy, atomic_coordinate.npy, ddg.npy, sequential.npy, and sequence_name.npy.

-# contact map prediction for edges generation in sequence-based models:
+# Contact map prediction for edges generation in sequence-based models:
 In a structure-based model, pairwise distances between beta carbons serve as edges.
 However, for sequence-based models, the prediction of contact maps (pairwise distances) is necessary for edge formation.
 To accomplish contact map prediction, our recent model, CGAN-Cmap, can be employed.
 Find the model here:

 https://github.com/mahan-fcb/CGAN-Cmap-A-protein-contact-map-predictor